 The COVID-19 pandemic has made something clear: people need digital media and digital literacy to exercise their rights fully in an increasingly digital world.
-This need is especially evident in the education sector.
+This need is especially evident in the public education sector.
 Schools have had to close their doors, and classrooms have been transformed into video conferences.
 This transition has been exceptionally difficult for Peru, where internet connectivity is concentrated in urban areas.
 Although around 84% of rural households have access to a mobile phone, internet connection (13.2%) and computer possession (7.2%) rates are drastically lower in rural areas.
 Moreover, even with access to mobile phones, these disparities present significant barriers to education.

 The Peruvian government is able to guarantee the right to basic education, particularly as it applies to distance learning.
 To achieve this, the Ministry of Education (Minedu) and the Ministry of Transport and Communications (MTC) can implement policies to alleviate issues of educational access.